Skip to Content

 Principal / Owner | AIA, LEED AP

-Steven Rainville brings the heart of a craftsman, the hands of a builder and the mind of an artist to his practice of architecture, which spans nearly 25 years at Olson Kundig.
+Steven Rainville brings the heart of a craftsman, the hands of a builder and the mind of an artist to his practice of architecture, which spans nearly 30 years at Olson Kundig.
 From an early age, Steven has been designing and building with anything he could get his hands on, beginning with small single-room structures in the rural California of his youth to the residential, commercial, cultural and institutional projects that he designs today.

-Influenced by the legacy of his grandfather and father, both craftsmen and builders, Steven is drawn to the expression of craft and tectonics in architecture, particularly the ways in which buildings come together and in the details and materials from which they’re made.
+Influenced by the legacy of his grandfathers and father, both craftsmen and builders, Steven is drawn to the expression of craft and tectonics in architecture, particularly the ways in which buildings come together and in the details and materials from which they’re made.
 Equal parts beauty and performance, his design approach is characterized by its rationality as much as its quiet balance.
 Steven balances future-looking innovation with time-tested methods, honoring established practices while striving to rethink commodities and explore emerging tools and technologies.
 As leader of Olson Kundig’s research and innovation initiatives, he pushes the firm to deeply engage with over-arching considerations like energy performance and community accessibility that ultimately create a foundation for progress.

-Associated Projects
+Projects